KHEngineering/RoboRio/faq/roborio.md

 During this time, all power to the peripherals seems to have been off.
 The USB port and Ethernet ports didn't seem to be powered anymore so the Imaging tool could not find the device and the ethernet link was down.
 We were unable to establish any link or comms to the RoboRio.

-If you experience the above symptoms, hold down the reset button for 10 seconds, I held it down for about 30 seconds and after release the RoboRio should start back up.
+If you experience the above symptoms, hold down the reset button for 5 seconds and after release the RoboRio should start back up.
 This puts the RoboRio in safemode and loads a default/clean filesystem from the factory.
 The Status LED should change.
 We noticed it started to pulse, about 3 blinks then pause, then 3 blinks and pause, and continue this way.
+Follow the below general debugging guideline to get the RoboRio back up and running.

+1. Use the status lights of the RoboRio to determine what could potentioally be wrong.
+Ensure the power light is green and take note of what the status light indicator.
+If the power light is off, or orange, ensure the RoboRio is getting proper 12V DC input.
+2. If the status light is flashing use the answer to the previous question to determine what it means.
+If the status flashing 2 or 3 times a second and the Power light is green, we can recover the RoboRio by flashing and reimaging.
+4. Hold down the User Button on the RoboRio for 5 seconds then release, this puts the RoboRio in Safe Mode
+5. Attempt to Flash the RoboRio using the steps provided above, and then try to reimage the RoboRio using the imaging tool.
+Ensure that you are using the latest firmware and image versions provided by FIRST/NI.

 After putting the Rio in safemode, I notice all the peripheral ports were back up and we were able to http back into the RIO using the initial static IP setup.
-10.TE.AM.2.
-The status of the RIO was SafeMode, no software, as shown by the webserver.
+10.TE.AM.2., the mDNS worked as well (http://roborio-2168.local) The status of the RIO was SafeMode, no software, as shown by the webserver.
 If you did not have a static IP set, you can use the USB port to have ethernet access to the RoboRio.

-You can now login to the RoboRio webpage, and update the firmware.
-Once I updated the firmware through the Web interface, the RIO was back to normal operations.
+You can now login to the RoboRio webpage, and update the firmware and re-image the Rio, the Rio should now ensue normal operations.

-You can then re-image the RoboRio using the RoboRio Imaginge tool and ensue normal operations.

 ---